trashpanda-ai/In-Vino-Veritas/README.md

 - ``` Coulure_Wind```: Windspeed during the flowering
 - ```June_Rain ```: Rain during the May-July period leading to mildew or oidium

-These $10$ features are then appended to the respective table for the production data.
+These $10$ features are then appended to the respective table for the production data (the weather table).

 ## Production
 Based on the input during our presentation, we switched from Neo4j to a more suitable star schema on Postgres where the vivino data is our fact table and the enrichment data are dimension tables.